-Performance Indicators Indicator Baselines Planned Indicator Targets Achieved Indicator Targets Reasons for Variance (if any) Source of Verification Comments (if any) Outcome 1 (UNESCO): To reorient Iraqi educational policy objectives and strategies to maximize the effectiveness of the use of "ICT in Education" (Policy Component T Output 1.1 ICT based curriculum, instruction, and learning assessment framework, strategy, and action plan developed.
+Performance Indicators Indicator Baselines Planned Indicator Achieved Indicator Reasons for Variance Source of Verification Comments (if any) 1 1 1 Targets Targets (if any) Outcome 1 (UNESCO): To reorient Iraqi educational policy objectives and strategies to maximize the effectiveness of the use of "ICT in Education" (Policy Component).
+Output 1.1 ICT based curriculum, instruction, and learning assessment framework, strategy, and action plan developed.
 ICT in Education policy, framework, and strategic plans at the level of MoE in Iraq developed and formulated.
 0 Develop an ICT Strategy in coordination with the MoEs in Baghdad and Kurdistan.
 A final version of the ICT Strategy has been approved by representatives of the Iraqi counterparts after making their amendments on the draft version.
 Training workshops and meetings.
-Output 1.2 Raising awareness on "ICT in Education" and e- sharing and exchange procedures of knowledge and resources developed.
-Number of key stakeholders informed on "ICT in Education" initiatives/programmes in the region.
-0 Key personnel in the MoEs informed and made aware of the implementation of ICT in Education Achieved Training and workshop reports.
-Outcome 2 (UNESCO): To build sustainable capacity in the Ministry of Education (MoE) in Iraq to develop ICT-based curriculum, instruction, learning and assessment Output 2.1, 2.2 Two core groups selected by the Ministry, one Number of trainers trained 0 10 ICTDC instructors trained.
-Training workshops.
+Output 1.2 Number of key 0 Key personnel Achieved Training and workshop Raising awareness on "ICT in Education" and e-sharing and exchange procedures of knowledge and resources developed. stakeholders informed on "ICT in Education" initiatives/programmes in the region. in the MoEs informed and made aware of the implementation of ICT in Education reports.
+Outcome 2 (UNESCO): To build sustainable capa city in the Mi inistry of Educatio on (MoE) in Iraq t o develop ICT-based o curriculum, instruction, learni ing and assessment Output 2.1, 2.2 Two core groups selected by the Ministry, one group to become training instructors for ICDL trainers, and the second group to be trained on e- content development Number of trainers trained 0 10 ICTDC instructors trained.
+100 ICTC instructors attending ICDL courses 600 teachers Training workshops. and management, in preparation for the at the ICTDC. trained in the ICTDC and 5